boxuk/wp-packages/Readme.md

 ## Adding a package

-Packages will require their own folder to be setup, with a `composer.json` file at the root of the package.
+To create a package, you can run `bin/create-package <package-name>` and this will scaffold out all the necessary changes needed.
 In order for your package to be published, you'll also need to modify `/.github/workflows/packages.yml` to configure the package name and the target repository for publishing.
 This will automate pushing changes of the package out to the target repository, but you may need further work to ensure that repository is available via `composer` in your projects.

 ## Tests